AI Danger

 The AI Doomsday scenario is a possible future scenario where an AI system is developed that overcomes all attempts at control and very soon after the system causes the extinction of the human species.
 This definition abstracts away any particular prediction of when this scenario will happen and how specifically it will play out.

-What are the Dangers of AI?
+§ What are the Dangers of AI?

-AI has been a hot topic recently due to some impressive recent
+AI has been a hot topic recently due to some impressive recent advancementshttps://lifearchitect.ai/timeline

-https://lifearchitect.ai/timelinePlaceholder description for
+description for https://lifearchitect.ai/timelinerecent advancements.
+In

-the chatbot web app ChatGPT by
+particular, the chatbot web app ChatGPT by Open AI

-view of a new kind of AI technology that can be integrated into one's
+given the public a first view of a new kind of AI technology that can be

-everyday life and demonstrates surprisingly human-like capabilities.
+integrated into one's everyday life and demonstrates surprisingly

 On the internet I've seen a large variety of responses to the new and quickly improving AI technology.